pulumi/docs/content/blog/pulumi-kubernetes-operator/index.md

 team.

-These program stacks include virtual machines, block storage, managed Kuberentes clusters, API resources, serverless functions and more!
+These program stacks include virtual machines, block storage, managed Kubernetes clusters, API resources, serverless functions and more!

 <!--more-->

 ## Overview

-The [Pulumi Kubernetes Operator][pulumi-k8s-op] is an [extension pattern][k8s-ext-pattern] that enables Kuberentes users to create a Pulumi [`Stack`][stack] as a first-class API resource, and use the `StackController` to drive the updates of the Stack until success.
+The [Pulumi Kubernetes Operator][pulumi-k8s-op] is an [extension pattern][k8s-ext-pattern] that enables Kubernetes users to create a Pulumi [`Stack`][stack] as a first-class API resource, and use the `StackController` to drive the updates of the Stack until success.